iamramizk/web-scanner/README.md

 # WebScanner

 WebScanner is a Python TUI (Text-based User Interface) application that provides comprehensive information about a website.
-It utilises various techniques to gather data, including DNS lookups, WHOIS scans, server host lookups, and more – all in one place, and wihtout the need for external APIs.
+It utilises various techniques to gather data, including DNS lookups, WHOIS scans, server host lookups, and more – all in one place, and without the need for external APIs.

 ## Features